 Loans are financial aid awards that require repayment with interest under varying terms and conditions.
 You can learn about the types of loans we offer here.
 In order for your loans to disburse to your student account, you must first follow these steps:

 Any authorized financial aid will be disbursed to your student account 10 days before instruction begins.
-If you're due to get a refund check and you'd like it to be directly deposited into a designated bank account, you can enroll in Electronic Funds Transfer (EFT).
-If you owe a balance and would like to split that balance into smaller, more manageable payments, you can enroll in the Deferred Payment Plan (DPP).
+If you're due to get a refund check and you'd like it to be directly deposited into a designated bank account, you can sign up for an Electronic Funds Transfer (EFT) If you owe a balance and would like to split that balance into smaller, more manageable payments, you can enroll in the Deferred Payment Plan (DPP).
 If possible, try to make these changes at least two weeks before the disbursement date to allow for processing time.
 For more information about disbursement, click here.

 UC Merced students are required to meet minimum standards to ensure that they're making Satisfactory Academic Progress (SAP) toward their degree.
 Students should work all year round to meet these standards by the end of the academic year and maintain financial aid eligibility for the next year.
 You can find out more about SAP here.